BoE's Kashyap wants 'forensic investigation' of Archegos collapse

 Archegos defaulted on margin calls in March, leaving banks nursing heavy losses after a fire sale of the shares that had been meant to act as collateral.

-Credit Suisse lost more than $5 billion and Japan’s Nomura lost almost $3 billion, while U.S. banks such as Goldman Sachs which also acted as brokers for Archegos suffered much lower losses.
+Credit Suisse (CSGN.S) lost more than $5 billion and Japan's Nomura (8604.T) lost almost $3 billion, while U.S. banks such as Goldman Sachs (GS.N) which also acted as brokers for Archegos suffered much lower losses.

 "One wonders what the supervisors in the various countries knew about their banks' exposure to Archegos," Kashyap said in a speech at an event hosted by the Monetary Authority of Singapore and the Bank for International Settlements.